What is a vegetarian?

 Vegetarian diets can be healthy and may even lower the risk of heart disease, Type 2 diabetes, and cancer.
 However, eating balanced meals and snacks requires some extra attention when you are a vegetarian.
-Because vegetarians take out certain foods from their diets, they often need to work to add in foods that will provide the same nutrients found in animal products.
+Because vegetarians don’t have certain foods in their diets, they often need to work to incorporate foods that will provide the same nutrients they might have previously obtained through animal products.
 By eating a variety of foods including fruits, vegetables, legumes, nuts and seeds, soy products, and whole grains, vegetarians can get adequate nutrients from non–meat sources.
 Vegetarians, especially vegans, need to pay attention to ensure that they get enough protein, iron, calcium, vitamin D, vitamin B12, and omega–3 fatty acids.

 Carbohydrates provide energy and vitamins for your brain and muscles.
 Grain products, especially whole grains, are very important because they provide the carbohydrate, fiber, and many vitamins and minerals that your body needs.
 Vegetarians should be sure to eat a variety of whole grains such as whole wheat bread, pasta and tortillas, brown rice, oats, bulgur, and quinoa.

 Fat is needed by your body to stay healthy.
 Fat provides essential fatty acids and helps your body absorb certain vitamins.
 Excellent sources of healthy fats include nuts and nut butters, oils, and avocados.